 Listen well: the Holy Spirit is:

-Not a representative of God, not a dove that descends on us, not even a point of fire over our heads.
+Not a representative of God, not a dove that descends on us, or even a point of fire over our heads.
 It is the complete, true reality of God.
-And it is marked by Jesus’ entire life, death and resurrection, even as the Godhead is.
+And it is marked by Jesus' entire life, death and resurrection.

-This Spirit quietly makes us able to say yes to faith, not by brutalizing us or overriding us but by inviting us.
-The Second Reading and the Gospel are all about what your present writer wants to call “respectful love.”
-I define respectful love as that which never over-powers us but always respects our choice.
+The Spirit quietly makes us able to say yes to faith, but not by brutalizing us or overriding us.
+The Second Reading and the Gospel are all about what I call “respectful love.”
+I define it as that love which never over-powers us but always respects our choice.
 Rather than a dictator, the Spirit wants to be a companion in our lives, respecting our self, not contradicting it.

-Jesus is with us, by means of the his own Spirit within us.
-He hopes we will accept the offer of his Spirit.
-If we do, our souls will mingle with God's own reality and we will become a new body for the incarnate God.
+So Jesus is with us by means of the presence of his Spirit in us.
+He hopes we will accept the offer of this Spirit.
+If we do, our souls mingle with God's own reality and we become new flesh for the incarnate God.

 No, and here again is the reason.

-The Spirit always waits, waits, waits for us to receive life.
-Jesus is not gone, he is knocking at our inner door.
+The Spirit always waits, waits, waits for you to receive Jesus' life.
+Jesus is not gone, he is inside us, knocking at our inner door.
 We can say no. But we can also say yes with our lives.

 Through respectful love.